 And the fact that he finds it boring is actually an important emotional indicator.
 It’s a signal telling him how to allocate his time—that he shouldn’t use precious hours for lawn mowing.
 Meanwhile, his passion for basketball serves the same purpose: It’s directing him back onto the court, where he excels.

 You may not be a professional basketball player, but the same logic still applies.
-You have passion for your work; you wouldn’t have started your own business if you didn't.
+You’re passionate about what you do; you wouldn’t have started your own business if you weren’t.
 You’re an entrepreneur with a vision for turning your passion into a successful enterprise.
 Just as LeBron follows his passion, you’re following yours.
-(And if you’ve lost that passion for work over the years, keep reading.
+(And if you’ve lost that passion over the years, keep reading.
 This primer is all about helping you find that passion once again and then unleashing it!)

 But how about those account books you haven’t found time to balance?